December 20, 2018

 How Blink’s innovative travel disruption solution is revolutionising travel insurance

 Flight delay and cancellation insurance products, there’s plenty of them out there.
 However, most are a reactive solution to a problem that’s already happened and caused enough irritation.
 After which you have to fill out forms, submit documents and then wait for your payment to arrive… What if there was a travel insurance product that could remove the need for claims processes?
 Better yet, it tells you that there’s been an issue with your flight and solves the problem for you?

 Blink’s travel disruption solution takes this kind of proactive approach.
 It offers customers a real-time insurance product that meets the speed and convenience that modern customers demand.
-Acquired by CPP Group in 2016 Blink has since formed a number of distribution partnerships in large markets including Blue Cross in Canada and Generali in Pan Asia.
+Blink has formed a number of distribution partnerships in large markets including Blue Cross in Canada and Generali in Pan Asia.

 With the Blink travel disruption solution, a customer is notified promptly if a flight is delayed, cancelled or a connecting flight will be missed.
 Real-time event notification allows for real-time problem resolution.
 Blink offers customers options for a cash payment, re-booking of next available flights or access to airport lounges to remove the stress and anxiety of travel disruption.